Quantum indices and refined enumeration of real plane curves: Abstract

 \section{Abstract}

 We associate a half-integer number, called {\em the quantum index}, to algebraic curves in the real plane satisfying to certain conditions.
 The area encompassed by the logarithmic image of such curves is equal to $\pi^2$ times the quantum index of the curve and thus has a discrete spectrum of values.
-We use the quantum index to refine real enumerative geometry in a way consistent with the Block-G\"ottsche invariants from tropical enumerative geometry.
+We use the quantum index to refine enumeration of real rational curves in a way consistent with the Block-G\"ottsche invariants from tropical enumerative geometry.

+\begin{ack} The results of this paper are inspired by a discussion with Ilia Itenberg, Maxim Kontsevich and Ilia Zharkov on the Spring Equinox of 2015 before a traditional IHES volleyball game as well as some discussions with Ivan Cherednik, Sergey Galkin and Yan Soibelman on some other occasions.
+In particular, an example of area computation for holomorphic disks with boundary in a union of two Lagrangian subvarieties explained by Maxim Kontsevich was especially helpful.
+The author would like to thank everybody for a fruitful exchange of ideas, as well as the IHES for its hospitality.
+The paper has tremendously benefited from many helpful remarks of the referee to whom the author is sincerely thankful.

+Research is supported in part by the grants 141329, 159240, 159581 and the NCCR SwissMAP project of the Swiss National Science Foundation as well as by the Chaire d'Excellence program of the Fondation Sciences Math\'ematiques de Paris. \end{ack}